-At the English Channel, plans and prayers before perilous final leg in long migrants’ journeys
+At the English Channel, plans and prayers before perilous final leg in migrants’ long journeys

 View from Dover

 Across the Channel in the English port of Dover, the skies Saturday were the same battleship gray, the sea state queasy with chop.
-Locals on the dockside said it was a quiet day, few would attempt the crossing from France, because of strong winds and sea height.
+Locals on the dockside said it was a quiet day.
+Few would attempt the crossing from France, because of strong winds and sea height.

 At Tug Haven in the Dover port, where the migrants rescued by Britain’s Border Force or Royal Lifeboats are first taken, the pontoons were quiet — though there was evidence of the deflated rafts gathered in past operations.